hermanbanken/rp/intro.md

 join.subscribe(v => console.log(v));
 ````

-<iframe src="http://localhost:8085/index.html?v5" width="100%" height="300"></iframe>
+<iframe src="modules/deps-rx/index.html" width="100%" height="300" style="border:none"></iframe>

 In contrast, some other languages construct the dependency graph automatically by registering dependencies upon execution.
 An example of this is Tracker, Meteor's reactivity module.
-In Meteor by wrapping functions in
+In Meteor by wrapping functions in `Tracker.autorun`...

+- More on Meteor
+- More on Signal
+- More on Elm

 # Background